dune3d/dune3d-docs/simple-part.rst

 This tool requires you then click on the the line that corresponds to the workplane's horizontal direction followed by a second line to define the plane.
 The workplane's normal will then be perpendicular to both of the selected lines.
+If you get an error "please click on a line from a previous group", this is because the reference lines can not lie in the current sketch and you need to have created a new sketch.

 You should now have a workplane that looks like this.
 Make it this sketch's active workplane by selecting "Set workplane" from its context